yoavram-lab/EffectiveNPI/README.md

 # Instructions

 To run the inference, execute `src/inference.py`.
 Run `python inference.py -h` for usage.
-It uses the cases data from `data` folder and persists the inferred chains to `output-tmp/dir_name/inference/country_name.npz`.
+It uses the cases data from `data` folder and persists the inferred chains to `output-tmp/dir_name/inference/country_name.npz`. `dir_name` is defined by the date of the execution and provided '--ver-desc' parameter (short description of the version). `dir_name` is passed as input parameter for different scripts.

 To reproduce all the figures, the following scripts are executed in order:
-1. `make_report.ipynb`
+1. `make_report.ipynb` - change `dir_name` and execute all cells
 - analyzes inferred chains and persists summary table and plots to `dir_name/tables`, and `dir_name/figures`
 2. `python Fig_tau_summary.py dir_name`
-- uses summary report from the previous step and constructs `Fig-tau-summary.pdf` (Figure 1)
+- uses summary report from the previous step and constructs `Fig-tau-summary.pdf` (Figures 1 and S5)
 3. `python Fig_tau_posterior.py dir_name country_name/all -q`
 - prepares `country_τ_posterior.pdf` figures (Figure 2)
+- `tau.sh` can be used to run it for all countries
+4. `python Fig_ppc.py dir_name country green/red/blue` - green/red/blue is the color of the plotted lines
+- prepares `country_ppc_long.pdf` for Figure S4
 - `ppc.sh` can be used to run it for all countries
-4. `python Fig_ppc.py 7M country green/red`
-- prepares `country_ppc_long.pdf` for Figure S4
 5. `python Table_estimated_params.py dir_name`
 - prepares Table 2
 6. `python Fig_trace_tau.py dir_name country_name`